wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 Subsequent email notifications will now include a chart image that is generated for the alert.
 (Without the HTML `<img src= >` tag, the value returned by the `imageLinks` iterator would be displayed as a URL to a chart image, and not as an image.)

-### Updating an Pre-Existing Custom Alert Target for Slack
+### Updating a Pre-Existing Custom Alert Target for Slack

 To update the template for a custom Slack alert target that was created before 2018-26.x: